SQ-CUI/FocusedWaves-generation/README.md

 # FocusedWaves-generation
-This is a Rcode for wave piston displacement used in DualSPHysics.
+This is a Rcode for generating wave piston displacement used in DualSPHysics.